mikependon/RepoDB.NET/pages/classes/querymultipleextractor.md

 - Extract - a generic based method that will extract the contents of the `DbDataReader` into a class object.
 - Scalar - a method that is used to get the first column of the result.

 > When using scalar, you can pass a generic type as a type of the result.
-Also, when calling any of the mentioned above, the pointer of the `DbDataReader` advances to the next result by calling the `DbDataReader.NextResult()` method.
+Also, when calling any of the mentioned above, the pointer of the `DbDataReader` advances to the next result by calling the `DbDataReader.NextResult()` method internally.

 #### How to use?